scottcorgan/tapes/README.md

 A more robust tap-producing test harness for node and browsers.

-Adds the following to [tape](https://github.com/substack/tape) without changing your normal workflow or adding globals:
+Adds the following to a provided [tape](https://github.com/substack/tape) instance without changing your normal workflow or adding globals:

 * beforeEach()
 * afterEach()